-Although the following discussion refers to the post-construction behaviour of two large hydroelectric dams, much the same principles, and consequences, are applicable to tailings dams.
-In the latter case there is more reason to be fearful, because they are built for speculative mining operators who generally cannot predict their final dimension: they are always a work-in-progress.
-In comparison the dams owned and operated by public utilities are built in one continuous sequence, and made to endure These structures also get the supervision, monitoring and maintenance they warrant.
+Although the following discussion refer to the post-construction behaviour of two large hydroelectric dams, much the same principles and consequences are applicable to tailings dams.
+In the latter case there is more reason to be fearful, because these are built for speculative mining operators who generally cannot predict their final dimension . . . they are always a work-inprogress.
+In comparison the dams owned and operated by public utilities are built in one continuous sequence and made to endure, and also get the supervision, monitoring and maintenance they warrant.